 The paperless revolution for our industry continued with the acceptance of electronic Custody and Control Forms (eCCF) for federally-regulated testing on April 13, 2015.
 Every Quest Diagnostics drug testing laboratory was approved for eCCF in August 2016 after a rigorous inspection and certification process.
 Additionally, the Department of Health and Human Services requested comments for guidelines that would accept oral fluid and hair specimens for federally-regulated drug testing in the future.

-This five-year time period began with an overall positivity rate of 3.9% in 2014 which increased to 4.2% in 2018, fueled by cocaine, marijuana, and methamphetamine use.
+This 5-year time period began with an overall positivity rate of 3.9% in 2014, which increased to 4.2% in 2018, fueled by cocaine, marijuana, and methamphetamine use.
 A 12-year high was reached in 2017.
 Bright spots in the latest data showed heroin positivity declining in the general U.S. workforce to a 3-year low and efforts to curtail the opioid crisis are reducing use, at least among the working public.
-Our interactive map illustrates more than a decade of overall positivity as well as positivity by drug in urine testing.
+Our interactive map illustrates more than a decade of overall positivity, as well as positivity by drug in urine testing.

 Science, technology, testing methodology, policy, public perception, and law enforcement continue to transform workplace drug testing as the Drug Testing Index celebrates its 30th anniversary.
 We believe insights from the Drug Testing Index have helped to shape our industry and its regulations as we continue to promote a safe, healthy, and productive environment for the American workforce.

 Watch our 30th Anniversary of the Drug Testing Index video featuring key milestones from the last three decades.